Why Adam Works Better with $\beta_1 = \beta_2$: The Missing Gradient Scale Invariance Principle: Future Work

 \section{Future Work}

 An immediate direction for future work concerns the choice of the common momentum parameter in the balanced regime $\beta_{1}=\beta_{2}$.
-While recent empirical studies suggest that values around $\beta\approx 0.95$ can perform well in practice, this choice is not universal and its optimality remains poorly understood.
-A principled characterization of the optimal $\beta$ as a function of factors such as gradient noise, batch size, or training horizon could further simplify the use of Adam and related methods by effectively removing a hyperparameter.
+Our experiments suggest that increasing the common value of $\beta$ along the diagonal further reduces the oscillation of the update norm.
+However, the relation between this smoothing effect and the optimal value of $\beta$ for validation performance is still unclear.
+Larger $\beta$ may make the update more stable, but it may also introduce excessive lag in the response to the gradient.
+A characterization of this trade-off, as a function of gradient noise, batch size, architecture, and training horizon, would further simplify the use of Adam by reducing the balanced regime to a single well-understood hyperparameter.

+A second direction is to understand what happens beyond the sign-stable regime analyzed in this work.
+Sign changes are not merely a technical nuisance: they mark coordinates where the optimizer reverses the direction of motion.
+From the viewpoint of the present theory, these are also the points where the logarithmic scale drift becomes singular, since $\log |g(t)|$ is not well behaved through zero crossings.
+Extending the analysis across such events may require a representation that tracks scale together with sign, or more generally magnitude together with phase.
+This would complement the present first-order theory, which describes the intervals where the gradient keeps a fixed sign.

-A second direction is to extend the notion of gradient scale invariance beyond first order.
-Our analysis identifies the cancellation of the leading-order scale-dependent term as the key mechanism underlying the stability of balanced Adam.
-Understanding whether higher-order invariance can be achieved, or approximated, may provide additional insight into the design of adaptive methods with even stronger stability properties.
+A third direction is to extend gradient scale invariance beyond first order.
+Our analysis identifies the cancellation of the leading scale-dependent term as the mechanism that makes balanced Adam special.
+Understanding whether higher-order scale dependence can also be cancelled, controlled, or exploited may provide a sharper principle for designing adaptive optimizers with stronger stability guarantees.

-More broadly, the perspective developed in this work suggests that robustness to gradient rescaling is not merely a desirable side effect, but a structural principle that can guide the analysis and development of future optimizers.
+More broadly, the perspective developed in this work suggests that robustness to gradient rescaling is not merely a desirable side effect, but a structural principle for understanding and designing modern optimizers.